apostrophecms/docs/docs/reference/modules/util.md

 #### `insensitiveSort(strings)`

-Sort an array of strings (`strings`) in place (does not return), comparing strings in a case-insensitive way.
+Sort an array of strings (`strings`) in place, comparing strings in a case-insensitive way.
+It does not return a value.

 #### `insensitiveSortByProperty(objects, property)`

-Sort an array of objects (`objects`) in place (does not return), based on the value of the given `property` of each object, in a case-insensitive way.
+Sort an array of objects (`objects`) in place, based on the value of the given `property` of each object, in a case-insensitive way.
+It does not return a value.

 #### `findNestedObjectById(object, _id, options)`